dynovaio/sample-system-azure-functions/sample-javascript@azure-functions@v4/INSTRUMENTATION.md

 ![Dynova](https://gitlab.com/softbutterfly/open-source/open-source-office/-/raw/master/assets/dynova/dynova-header-1.png)

-# How to instrument your Azure Function with the New Relic APM agent for Node
+# How to instrument your Azure Function App Javascript with the New Relic APM agent for Node

-I this guide you will learn how to implement the New Relic APM agent in an Azure Function App written in JavaScript.
+In this guide you will learn how to implement the New Relic APM agent in an Azure Function App written in JavaScript.

 ## Instrumentation